RobLevv/stage_arene_ros/TUTO_INFO_README/README_MODIFY.md

 ### 1.5.1. `arene_2.world`

-This world is the one that contains the barriers the lights and a tunnel, this is the file that was used during the project.
+This world is the one that contains the barriers, the lights and a tunnel, this is the file that was used during the project.
 You can modify it to add more barriers or lights or to change the position of the tunnel.
 You can also add more objects to the world.
 To do so, it is advised to open the world in gazebo, add the objects in the world and then save the world.
 You can ultimately, manually modify the world file to pinch the objects.

 This file is quite large so here are some milestones: